Student and Parent Information

 - Grade point average of 3.0 or better on a 4.0 scale, or 7.0 on an 11.0 scale

 - Appropriate placement scores for math, reading and writing, such as ACT or COMPASS.
 Click here to view the current catalog for a list of pre-requisites for specific classes.

-Freshman and sophomore students are eligible for dual credit if they score in the 90th percentile of their ACT cohort for that subject area.
+Freshman students are eligible for dual credit if they score in the 90th percentile of their ACT cohort for that subject area.

 You will need to check with your high school counselor or principal to see what specific classes are available to you at your high school.
 Click here to review the dual credit course list.
 To review the dual credit placement chart, click here.

 - Click here to complete a dual credit program application.